"Racism, Exclusion and Extermination" - Buchenwald Memorial near Weimar

 Which aspects of the history of Buchenwald concentration camp are of a particular interest to you?
 How could such a camp exist and function near the classical city of Weimar?
 How could a crime of this dimension happen in Germany and Europe and with German responsibility?
 How is the history of National Socialism remembered in the past and present in Europe and beyond?
 Are there comparisons to other dictatorships and crimes?
 What happened in the Soviet Special Camp No. 2 in Buchenwald (1945-1950)?

-Accommodation: The Buchenwald Youth Meeting Centre (JBS) uses two former SS barracks, which were used as a directorate building and a youth hostel during the GDR era.
-There are two-bed and multi-bed rooms (3/4 persons), a cosy sofa room, a large seminar room, barbecue facilities and table tennis.
-The stay in the group rooms as well as the meals will be in accordance with the current hygiene rules, which will be communicated to you in advance.
+Accommodation: The International Young People's Center (JBS) Buchenwald uses two former barracks, which were used as a directorate building and as a youth hostel in the times of the GDR.
+There are shared rooms with private showers (3/4 persons), a sofa room, seminar room, barbecue facilities and table tennis.
+Info: https://t1p.de/JBS_en.

 Language: The common language at the Work- and Studycamp is English.

-Notes: Free time: Excursions e.g. to Weimar (new Bauhaus Museum, Goethe National Museum, Schiller's residence, swimming pool, etc.) or to Erfurt independently at the weekend.
-Possibly visit the Work- and Studycamp at the Mittelbau-Dora Memorial near Nordhausen.
+Free time: Excursions e.g. to Weimar (new Bauhaus Museum, Goethe National Museum, Schiller's residence, swimming pool and much more) or to Erfurt or Leipzig independently on weekends.